Madison Metals, the next #uranium producer in Namibia

 Note, type in those names, Huhn, Alkin, and the word, “uranium” on YouTube to get recent interviews.
 The uranium narrative, albeit one-sided, is well-covered for free.
 Many consultants are pounding the table, saying we could see a repeat of last year when the spot price soared from Aug./Sept. to January.

-Madison Metals (CSE: GREN) / (OTC: MMTLF) is an overlooked, uranium junior with just 32M shares outstanding.
-It has promising uranium projects in Namibia, Africa, and could begin production within about a year.
+Madison Metals (CSE: GREN) / (OTC: MMTLF) is an overlooked uranium junior with just 32M shares outstanding.
+It has promising uranium projects in Namibia, Africa, and could begin production within a year.
 Today management announced important news.
 It’s farming out its Cobra project to a small, Australin-listed junior.

 Perhaps over time Madison could dual list in Canada & Australia.
 Better to have Cobra advanced by a third party than to have it sit idle.
 Exec.
 Chairman & CEO Duane Parnham commented,